 - 2 tablespoons brown sugar

 - 2 teaspoons salt

 - 1 teaspoon onion powder

 - 1 teaspoon smoked paprika

-- Thinly slice the roast.* Cut off all visible fat.
+- Thinly slice the meat* and cut off all visible fat.

 - Pound slices with a meat tenderizer mallet until pieces are uniform thickness (aprox nickel width).

-- Spread the meat in a single layer on the dehydrator trays.
+- Spread the meat in a single layer, shaking off any excess marinade, on the dehydrator trays.

-- Package jerky, into individual portions, in air-tight containers (like ziplock bags) or vacuum seal.
+- Package jerky in and air-tight container or vacuum seal (*see storage notes below).
 Store in a cool, dark & dry place.

 Properly dried and packaged jerky will keep for a week at room temp in a regular zip-top bag, up to a month at room temp in an air-tight container, 3-6 months in an air-tight container in the fridge, and up to a year if vacuum sealed and stored in the freezer.